ibm-cloud-docs/containers/vpc-security-group2.md

 | Allows outbound access to node port opened by the load balancer.
 Depending on the load balancer you might have multiple rules. | Outbound | TCP | Node port(s) opened by the load balancer. | `kube-<clusterID>` |
 | Load balancer listens on port 80 allowing inbound access from that port. | Inbound | TCP | Public LB port.
 Example `80` | 0.0.0.0/0 |
 | Load balancer listens on port 443 allowing inbound access from that port. | Inbound | TCP | Public LB port.
 Example `443` | 0.0.0.0/0 |
-{: caption="Table 6.
-Load balancer security group rules" caption-side="bottom"}
+{: caption="Load balancer security group rules" caption-side="bottom"}
 {: summary="The table shows the rules applied to the Load balancer security group.
 The first column includes purpose of the rule.
 The second column includes the direction of the rule.
 The third column includes the protocol.
 The fourth column includes the ports or values.
 The fifth column includes remote destination of the rule."}

 ## Limitations